-Jennifer Ng’andu is a program officer at the Robert Wood Johnson Foundation (RWJF) focusing on eliminating some of the most potent threats to a Culture of Health for children, their families, and communities.
+Jennifer Ng’andu is a senior program officer at the Robert Wood Johnson Foundation (RWJF) focusing on eliminating some of the most potent threats to a Culture of Health for children, their families, and communities.
 She helps carry out grantmaking activities to advance social and environmental changes that help individuals and communities engage in healthy practices and stave off obesity.
 She is specializing in the Foundation’s work to build out a violence prevention agenda that addresses root causes and promotes children’s social emotional development, mental wellness, and resiliency.

 Ng’andu comes to RWJF from the National Council of La Raza (NCLR), where she oversaw efforts to advance the organization’s Health and Civil Rights Policy Projects.
 In her decade there she worked alongside other policy experts and advocates to advance policy change and the social well-being of Latino and immigrant workers and families.
 She led organizational efforts to insert Latino priorities into the historic Affordable Care Act.
 Ng’andu contributed to landmark social policies campaigns that restored health insurance options to more than 250,000 uninsured children and pregnant women, when Congress restored $1 billion of public health insurance to legal immigrant children and expectant mothers.
 In 2012, she broadened her work on equity to lead the organization’s efforts on civil rights pursuing equal opportunities and promoting nondiscrimination in key frontiers of civil rights including juvenile justice, telecommunications, and Lesbian, Gay, Bisexual, and Transgender equality.